DogeTheBeast/College_notes/CHEM 154/Unit 1/Atomic Model.md

 Atomic number is the number of protons present inside an atom of an element.
 It is denoted by *Z* and is useful in understanding the reactivity of the element.

 ## Mass Number (A)
 Mass number is the sum of the number of protons and neutrons present inside an atom of an element.
-It is denoted by *A* and is used
+It is denoted by *A* and is used in the formula,

+$${\LARGE Number of Electrons = A - Z}$$

+### Neutron Number
+Neutron number is the

 ---
 Read also -